parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-100-registration.md

 The portal to register at R2lab is located at [https://r2labapi.inria.fr/](https://r2labapi.inria.fr/).

-Once in the website, in order to sign up at the onelab portal:
+Once in the website, in order to sign up at the R2lab portal:

 **1 -** Click in **Create an account** link (fig 1, <font color="red">**A**</font>).